 4. POLIN Muzeum Historii Żydów Polskich

-The museum features eight galleries that walk you through key moments – from early Jewish settlements to the present day.
-You’ll find a beautifully recreated pre-war Jewish street and a full-size synagogue that make history feel real.
+Across eight galleries, it recreates key moments – from the first Jewish settlements to the present day, including a detailed pre-war Jewish street and a full-scale synagogue reconstruction.

 5. Muzeum Geologiczne

-Through eight themed exhibitions, you can explore Poland’s geological journey and check out amazing minerals from across the globe.
-The star attractions are the Ice Age skeletons – think mammoths, woolly rhinos, and cave bears.
+Across eight themed exhibitions, visitors can follow the geological development of Poland and see a rich collection of minerals from around the world.
+The main highlights are Ice Age skeletons, including mammoths, woolly rhinoceroses, and cave bears.

 6. Zamek Królewski